cyclejs-community/component-combinators/documentation/Router.md

 As one can see, routing, at a simplified level, can be modelized as a two-concerns entity :

-1. a mapping between a URL (a string of text) and a tree of components.
+1. a mapping between a URL (representing the application state) and a tree of components (which compose the application in the given state).
 In the case of nested routing, we have _in fine_ a mapping between a tree of URL sections and a tree of components.
+This is generally referred to as _deep linking_.
 2. a procedure to match updates of that URL to updates of the component tree as efficiently as possible.

 Some applications add extra control-flow requirement to routing by adding another concern :